-sname Is the name of the space to be audited for contents or usage.
-This is the name that is specified using the oss.cache or oss.space directive.
+- sname Is the name of the space to be audited for contents or usage.
+This is the name that is specified using the oss.space directive.
 By default, all directories associated with the named space are processed.
-For usage, if no sname is specified, all spaces are audited for usage.

-sdir Is a specific directory associated with sname, as specified using the oss.cache or oss.space directive.
+For usage, if no sname is specified, all spaces are audited for usage. - sdir Is a specific directory associated with sname, as specified using the oss.space directive.
 Only that directory is processed.